StevenTCramer/Roo-Code/evals/scripts/ReadMe-linux.markdown

 # Running Roo Benchmarks

-This guide provides instructions to set up the Roo Benchmarks repository on a clean Ubuntu 25 Server, using the latest `asdf` to manage Node.js 20.18.1 and the latest `pnpm` as the package manager.
+This guide provides instructions to set up the Roo Benchmarks repository on a clean Ubuntu 25 Server, using `asdf` v0.16.7 to manage Node.js 20.18.1 and `pnpm` 10.11.0.
 It compiles TypeScript (`setup.ts`) to JavaScript for execution using the project's local `typescript` dependency.

 ## Prerequisites
 - Clean Ubuntu 25 Server installation.